catamphetamine/react-time-ago/README.md

       // Specific `threshold_[unit]` properties may also be defined })),
     units    : PropTypes.arrayOf(PropTypes.string),
-    flavour  : PropTypes.string,
+    flavour  : PropTypes.oneOfType([
+      PropTypes.string,
+      PropTypes.arrayOf(PropTypes.string)
+    ]),
     override : PropTypes.func
   })
 ]),

+// Whether HTML `tooltip` attribute should be set
+// to verbosely formatted date (is `true` by default). tooltip : PropTypes.bool.isRequired,

 // An optional function returning what will be output in the HTML `title` tooltip attribute.
 // (by default it's (date) => new Intl.DateTimeFormat(locale, {…}).format(date))
-full : PropTypes.func,
+formatVerboseDate : PropTypes.func,

 // `Intl.DateTimeFormat` format for the HTML `title` tooltip attribute.
-// Is used when `full` is not specified.
+// Is used when `formatVerboseDate` is not specified.
-// By default outputs a verbose full date. dateTimeFormat : PropTypes.object,
+// By default outputs a verbose full date. verboseDateTimeFormat : PropTypes.object,

 // How often to update all `<ReactTimeAgo/>`s on a page.
 // (once a minute by default)